danielruffolodeveloper/Fileupload_express_multer/README.md

 # File Upload using Express.js and Multer
-An example of how to implementfile upload using Express.js and Multer
+An example of how to implement file upload using Express.js and Multer

-In this tutorial, We will look at how to implement file upload with Express.js.
+In this tutorial, We will implement file upload with Express.js and Multer.
 Fileupload is a important skill to learn as a web developer as it is a common feature in many applications built today.

+## Prerequisites:
+ - npm package manager
+ - node.js
+ - vscode or other
+ - Postman or insomnia

 ## Getting Started.
 We first need to create a Node.js application.
-To do this, make a project folder and using terminal. run the command <strong>npm init</strong> and follow the prompts.
+To do this, make a project folder and navigate into that directory using terminal.
+Run the command <strong>npm init</strong> and follow the prompts.
 Make sure you point your file to server.js.

 We then need to install some dependencies using the npm package manager.These are:
 - Express